-Alternative C calls for less development than Alternative B, with the visitor center construction at American Camp occurring on the existing site and limiting road improvements at English Camp to the existing entrance road.
+Alternative C calls for less development than Alternative B, with the parking lots at South Beach and Fourth of July Beach being reconfigured within the existing disturbed zones, with the visitor center construction at American Camp occurring on the existing site and limiting road improvements at English Camp to the existing entrance road.
 This development would result in fewer impacts to vegetation, and adverse impacts could be moderate in the short-term, but minor in the long-term.